Charles Atholl Stewart (Charlie) - 1884 to 1915

 Battle of Loos

-Click for maps of the area and a description of the Battle of Loos.
+Click for maps of the area and a full description of the Battle of Loos:

 A battlefield casualty would typically be stretchered from a Regimental Aid Post on the front line to the nearest ADS, where his wounds would be dressed.
 From there he would be shipped out by stretcher, by horse-drawn ambulance, by tramway or perhaps by motor ambulance, to a Casualty Dressing Station several miles behind the front line.
 The most seriously injured would then be taken to hospital or even evacuated to England.